No one achieves success working on their own.

 “Importantly advisory boards don’t need to be a huge cost or time consuming for the business owners.
 You can arrange to pay a meeting attendance fee and meet every two-to-three months.”

-I am a well known business specialist working with and advising families in business.
+A business specialist working with and advising families and SMEs in business.
 As a past business owner and corporate CEO I establish and Chair family business advisory panels.
 Experienced facilitator of inter-generational family meetings and succession planning workshops.
 All recent research highlights that succession is now the number one issue facing families in business as the owners / founders are ready to exit.
 I am a safe pair of hands when it comes to taking the emotion out of the relationships between family members.
-In addition I have acted as an interim CEO as the growing family business begins the process of employing external senior staff to take on key management positions.Bill Winter Advisory - Families in Business
+In addition I have acted as an interim CEO as the growing family business begins the process of employing external senior staff to take on key management positions.Bill Winter Advisory - Families in Business and SMEs